wangziqi2013/wangziqi2013.github.io/_posts/2022-08-03-illuminator.markdown

 unmovable kernel pages.
 The paper proposes that memory compaction should be done with unmovable pages taken into consideration such that the kernel does not attempt to allocate huge 2MB pages with unmovable 4KB pages allocated in it.

+The paper points out that there are two ways 2MB huge pages (which is what the paper mainly focuses on) can be utilized by the software stack.
+The first is libhugetlbfs, which requires explicit software collaboration, and runtime information on memory access patterns.